François de la Chaise: Legacy

-The name of Father de la Chaise became attached to the Jesuit house where he lived – at the time outside the boundaries of Paris – and to the plot of land near that house.
-In 1804, Napoleon established a cemetery there – the well-known Père Lachaise Cemetery (literally "The Father la Chaise Cemetery").
-Thus, his name lives on in the Paris landscape.
+The name of Father de la Chaise became attached to the Jesuit house where he lived, at the time outside the boundaries of Paris – and to the plot of land near that house.
+In 1804, Napoleon established a cemetery there, the well-known Père Lachaise Cemetery (literally "The Father la Chaise Cemetery").

-The lexicographer Philibert-Joseph Le Roux had to flee to Brussels after he published Histoire du père La Chaize, jésuite et confesseur du roi Louis XIV où l'on verra les intrigues secrettes qu'il a eues à la cour de France et dans toutes les cours de l'Europe, a pamphlet against de la Chaise.

-William Hurt portrayed Father de la Chaise in the fantasy-adventure film The King's Daughter.
+William Hurt portrayed Father de la Chaise in the fantasy-adventure film The King's Daughter (2022).